edgedb/rfcs/text/1026-net-module.rst

 -------------

 Since requests are sent asynchronously, we need a way to track the status of the request.
-This is done by using a ``net::Task`` type to represent a request and its current state.
-Each protocol will have its own ``net::Task`` concrete type.
+This is done by using a ``net::AsyncResult`` type to represent a request and its current state.
+Each protocol will have its own ``net::AsyncResult`` concrete type.

 .. code-block:: edgeql

-  scalar type net::TaskState extending std::enums<Pending, InProgress, Complete, Failed>;
+  scalar type net::AsyncResultState extending std::enums<Pending, InProgress, Complete, Failed>;

-  scalar type net::TaskFailure extending std::enums<NetworkError, Timeout>;
+  scalar type net::AsyncResultFailure extending std::enums<NetworkError, Timeout>;

-  abstract type net::Task {
+  abstract type net::AsyncResult {
-    required state: net::TaskState;
+    required state: net::AsyncResultState;
     required created_at: datetime;
-    failure: tuple<failure: net::TaskFailure, message: str>;
+    failure: tuple<failure: net::AsyncResultFailure, message: str>;
   }

 HTTP